 Phone Call to the World launched with a website and accompanying interactive media map on Earth Day – 22 April 2021.

-To find out more about the project's intentions and its partners, and to connect with the media map, please visit the website using the link below:
+To find out more about the project's intentions, its partners, and to connect with the media map, please visit the website using the link below:

 Al-Harah Theater is a Not-for-Profit Cultural Organisation based in Beit-Jala in Palestine, established in 2005.
 Al-Harah Theater has been committed to building and maintaining a civil society that emphasises human rights, democracy and freedom of expression through working directly with children, youth and older age groups.
 Through performances, festivals, training programmes and cultural projects, Al-Harah Theater has been able to engage the local community in Palestine, reaching out to marginalised areas and gazing towards international communities in different countries – building partnerships to develop its own work and the performing arts sector in Palestine.